qis/windows/development.md

     + Browsing/Navigation
       Disable External Dependencies Folders: True
     + IntelliSense
-      Disable Automatic Precompiled Header: True
       Enable Template IntelliSense: False
+  + Code Style
+    + General
+      Generated documentation comments style: Doxygen (///)
     + Formatting
       + General
-      ◉ Run ClangFormat only for manually invoked formatting commands
+        ◉ Run ClangFormat only for manually invoked formatting commands ☑ Use custom clang-format.exe file: C:\Program Files\LLVM\bin\clang-format.exe

       + Indentation
-      ☐ Indent braces of lambdas used as parameters
-      ☐ Indent namespace contents
+        ☐ Indent braces of lambdas used as parameters ☐ Indent namespace contents
       + New Lines
-      Position of open braces for namespaces: Keep on the same line, but add a space before Position of open braces for types: Keep on the same line, but add a space before Position of open braces for functions: Keep on the same line, but add a space before Position of open braces for control blocks: Keep on the same line, but add a space before Position of open braces for lambdas: Keep on the same line, but add a space before ☑ Place braces on separate lines
+        Position of open braces for namespaces: Keep on the same line, but add a space before Position of open braces for types: Keep on the same line, but add a space before Position of open braces for functions: Move to a new line Position of open braces for control blocks: Keep on the same line, but add a space before Position of open braces for lambdas: Keep on the same line, but add a space before ☑ Place braces on separate lines
         ☑ For empty types, move closing braces to the same line as opening braces ☑ For empty function bodies, move closing braces to the same line as opening braces ☑ Place 'catch' and similar keywords on a new line ☐ Place 'else' on a new line
         ☐ Place 'while' in a do-while loop on a new line
       + Wrapping
         ◉ Always apply New Lines settings for blocks
   + View
     + Code Squiggles
       Macros in Skipped Browsing Regions: None